-3.2 Eliminating data of questionable representiveness
+3.2 Eliminating data of questionable representativeness

-265 Before performing statistical analysis and creating composites of our data, we eliminate tendency data for which it is questionable that they represent well the evolution of anomalies within RWPs.
-Our elimination criteria refer to the identification and the life time of anomalies.
-First, we eliminate data from time steps at which the absolute value of the boundary term $(\mathcal{B}nd)$ is exceptionally large.
+Before performing statistical analysis and creating composites of our data, we eliminate tendency data for which it is questionable that they represent well the evolution of anomalies within RWPs.
+Our elimination criteria refer to the identification and the lifetime of anomalies.
+First, we eliminate data from time steps at which the absolute value of the boundary term (\mathcal{B} nd) is exceptionally large.
 To define exceptionally large values we apply an often-used method to define outliers, the so-called interquartile range (IQR) rule.
-The n-IQR rule defines outliers as those values that lie n times the IQR outside of the first and the 270 third quartile.
-For the boundary term, we apply a standard choice of n=3, i.e., the 3-IQR rule.
+The n-IQR rule defines outliers as those values that lie ntimes the IQR outside of the first and the third quartile.
+For the boundary term, we apply a standard choice of n = 3, i.e., the 3-IOR rule.
 As noted above, exceptionally large values of the boundary term indicate that individual anomalies are not identified correctly as for example during highly nonlinear evolution.
 Arguably, the tendencies diagnosed for these anomalies do not represent the actual evolution.
 Second, we stop tracking the anomaly when the difference between the diagnosed and the observed amplitude evolution is exceptionally large (defined again by the 3-IQR rule).
 The observed amplitude evolution is defined as the forward finite difference between the amplitude at two consecutive time steps.
-Our interpretation of these exceptionally large differences is that splitting or merging of anomalies occurs, because these events substantially change the (spatially integrated) amplitude of the anomaly but are not captured by our diagnostic.
-After the assumed splitting or merging, respective anomalies are redefined as new, separate anomalies.
-Third, we eliminate data when this difference is large (defined by the 1.5-IOR rule; see next subsection for the choice of the threshold).
-Finally, we require that anomalies exist for at least 2 days.
-We consider shorter lived anomalies as not being representative of troughs and ridges that develop within RWPs.
-After eliminating data according to these criteria, 111 280 RWPs with 354 ridges and 321 troughs are considered during the YOTC period and 6311 RWPs with 15651 ridges and 16146 troughs during the ERA5 period.
+Our interpretation of these exceptionally large differences is that splitting or merging of anomalies occurs be-